Rahul108/Stream_Android_ScreenCasted_Taskts/README.md

 ```sh
 scrcpy
 ```
-sometimes adb version related issue occurs, on that case, stop the `adb` & `scrcpy.adb` (there's a change that it may run on background)
+Sometimes adb version related issue occurs, on that case, stop the `adb` & `scrcpy.adb` (there's a chance that it may run on background)
 ```sh
 adb kill-server
 scrcpy.adb kill-server